 Nothing quite says 4th of July in Southern California quite like barbecues, surfing and beach fireworks in San Diego!

-In addition to our compete guide for viewing July 4th fireworks in San Diego; we also will highlight the best spots to view fireworks on the beach in San Diego.
+In addition to our complete guide for viewing July 4th fireworks in San Diego; we also will highlight the best spots to view fireworks on the beach in San Diego.

 Get ready to go boom!